Create a

 • Flexible scheduling left up to the individual or work unit based on business or project requirements

 McKinsey found that 87% of remote-capable work duties spend an average of three (3) days a week working from home.
 That appears to be the most common iteration of these policies.
-Other studies show that 41% of those employees can set their own schedule, 28% must come in on commonly required days, and 22% can choose their days but are held to a common minimum number.
+Other studies show that 41% of employees can set their own schedules, 28% must come in on days that are commonly required, and 22% can choose their days but are held to a common minimum number of days.
 Yet another study found that 46% have flexibility around a core set of hours or complete freedom to decide the work hours and days they perform their tasks.

 The reasons why organizations are open to remote work

-Regardless of management’s preferences for a return to the “old norm,” the reality is that there are business benefits that add to the leverage that workers hold (and presumably will continue to) in the job market, driving changes in thinking by leaders.
-Real benefits and self-preservation combine to make a solid business case for creating an ecosystem capable of optimizing remote work for those employees whose tasks can be performed in a mixed onsite/offsite manner.
+Regardless of management’s preferences for a return to the “old norm,” the reality is that there are business benefits that strengthen workers' leverage (and presumably will continue to) in the job market, driving changes in leaders' thinking.
+Real benefits and self-preservation combine to make a solid business case for creating an ecosystem that optimizes remote work for employees whose tasks can be performed in a mixed onsite/offsite manner.

-Reports of inflexible return to work (RTW) policies have shown that 71% of organizations who require RTW have much greater difficulty retaining workers than others who provide flexibility by giving employees a choice or the ones who have not implemented a formal policy.
-Furthermore, those companies who fear worsened talent outcomes from remote work are countered by studies such as one by Stanford University, which found remote workers were 13% more productive than onsite peers, less likely to use sick days, and more likely to report higher job satisfaction.
+Reports of inflexible return to work (RTW) policies have shown that 71% of organizations that require RTW have much greater difficulty retaining workers than others that provide flexibility by giving employees a choice or those that have not implemented a formal policy.
+Furthermore, those companies that fear worsened talent outcomes from remote work are countered by studies such as one by Stanford University, which found that remote workers were 13% more productive than their on-site peers, were less likely to use sick days, and were more likely to report higher job satisfaction.

 Companies report advantages concentrated on cost savings, risk avoidance, and positive talent outcomes from their workforces.
-For example, it is estimated that an average employer can save $11,000 per year per half-time telecommuter based upon savings from lost productivity, retention, real estate requirements, transit subsidies, and reduced absenteeism.
+For example, it is estimated that an average employer can save $11,000 per year per half-time telecommuter, based on savings from reduced productivity loss, retention, reduced real estate requirements, transit subsidies, and reduced absenteeism.

 Other key reasons for adopting the approach to optimizing remote work include access to broadened talent pools (cited by 80% of companies), enhanced talent attraction and retention (77%), real estate and equipment savings (42%), improved employee mental health (37%), and increased productivity (30%).
 Other key benefits cited are maintaining an organizational culture, facilitating collaboration, and real estate investments, among the leading reasons driving flexible return-to-office mandates worldwide in 2023.

-On the talent engagement and retention front, a compelling statistic is that 80% of employees reported that they would be more loyal to companies offering flexible work schedules.
+On the talent engagement and retention front, a compelling statistic is that 80% of employees reported they would be more loyal to companies that offer flexible work schedules.

 Person experiencing issues with remote work